wmcooper2/TotalEnglishAssistant/README.md

 ### Known Bugs

+* sentence tab range and grade selector not functional yet
 * vocabulary tab makes a test with no suffix or suffix "0" that has no contents
-* "Tests" script in the root dir cannot find the test files.
+* "Tests" script in the root dir cannot find the test files
 * Load and Edit dicitionary buttons in the dictionary tab are just placeholders for now
-* Vocabulary tests are not written anywhere (supposed to go to root/VocabularyTests) since I moved things around.
+* image tab's contents are not center-aligning properly on program startup

 #### Variable Naming